One Way To Fight Back Against Low Interest Rates…

 Now, I only recommend selling “covered” calls.
 A covered call requires you to sell call options on a stock you just bought or already own.
 Not only is this strategy safer, the beauty is that it allows income investors to earn more from their holdings than what they simply would with dividends alone.

 Over at my Maximum Income premium service, we make trades like this all the time.
-In fact, I just recently recommended adding Conagra Brands, Inc. (NYSE: CAG) to the portfolio.

 Action To Take

-While most investors sit and wait for their dividends to roll in, we don’t.
+The point is, while most investors sit and wait for their dividends to roll in, we don’t.
 Over at Maximum Income, we’re not content to settle for the low interest rates the market offers.
 We’re in this game for income, and we play to win.